They Look the Same, but They're Different - Unicode's Visual Attacks

 - Latin "e" (U+0065) and Cyrillic "е" (U+0435)

-Combining these, you can create аррle.com (all Cyrillic characters) - a domain visually indistinguishable from apple.com.
+Combining these, you can create аррle.com (the leading "а" and both "р" are Cyrillic) - a domain name visually indistinguishable from apple.com.
 Used as a phishing site URL, even careful users could be deceived.

 Browser Countermeasures